bowenlong1/E-commerce-recommendation/README.md

-Hey Mani, would you mind breakdown the PBI for 46-60 strategy to two PBIs? one for strategy code and one for 2nd pipeline as they are from seperated codes, this way will be easier to track.
+"Hey Mani, would you mind breaking down the PBI for the 46-60 strategy into two PBIs?
+One for the strategy code and one for the second pipeline, as they are from separate codes.
+This way, it will be easier to track."